Bigfoot9999/stack-bump-3d/README.md

 # Stack Bump 3D

-Stack Bump 3D is an awesome time killing game that you'll definitely enjoy.
-Shoot up the tower to it's last block and move on with the next tower.
+Stack Bump 3D is an awesome time-killing game that you'll definitely enjoy.
+Shoot up the tower to its last block and move on with the next tower.
 Keep on going until you finish!

 ## Play